BalterLoadTesting/balter/docs/content/_index.md

 }
 ```

 Of course, you aren't limited to just running Balter Scenarios.
 For example, you can make API calls to disable certain services while a load test is running.
 The possibilities are endless!
+Balter aims to provide the minimal abstraction overhead to answer all high-load questions about your service.

 # Distributed Runtime